Philix27/Philix-Portfolio/books/ego_enemy.md

 As we work towards our aspirations we should bear it in mind that no one is permanently successful and not everyone finds success on first attempt.

+At any point in our journey life can take a twist, fate could happen, what you least expect can happen to you, even your greatest fears do come into reality.
+Sabotage, Unfairness, Adversity, Trials, Tragedy, all these should be seen as a trial which are meant to build you else one might get sunk by it.

+Sometimes failure has it advantages because it helps refine us, build and prepare us for the future and futher unforseen circumstances.
+So the way we react towards failure matters a lot.

+In times of failure we need to be strong and posses the confidence and willingness to endure and also a sense of purpose else our ego betray us.

+## Alive or Dead Time

+- *Live without wasted time - PARISIAN POLITICAL SLOGAN*